 Threat-segments are displayed in descending order with the highest relative risk threat-segment at the top of the page.
+If data is available, the ranking of this section in the most recent, previous plan, is also shown.

-The four components of the relative risk score are shown.
+The components of the relative risk score are shown.